oslokommune/okctl/userdocs/src/getting-started/clean-up.md

 ### Remove generated route53 records

 Log in to the AWS console for your account, the go to `route 53` and select the relevant hosted zone.
-The only two records that should remain so that Cloud Formation is able to delete it is the SOA record and the NS record.
+The only two records that should remain so that Cloud Formation is able to delete it is the SOA record, and the NS record.

 ### Delete the cloud formation stacks in reverse order